dencoseca/pokemon-type-matcher/README.md

 ## Reflection

 After learning Node, Express and MongoDB with my [Recipe Costings](https://github.com/dencoSeca/recipe-costings) project I wanted to round off the MERN stack by learning React.
 I chose to first learn class-based components.
-Even though functional components and Hooks were already the new standard I felt it owl due good to be able to read legacy code and give me a good grounding to learn the newer methods by matching my learning track with the natural evolution of React.
+Even though functional components and Hooks were already the new standard I felt it would be beneficial to be able to understand legacy code and give me a good grounding to learn the newer methods by matching my learning track with the natural evolution of React.

-I found the component structure and communication of React really fit with how I conceive an applications structure and it immediately made sense to me.
-I realised during this project that I wanted to focus on React as a front-end framework.
+I found the component structure and communication of state in React really fit with how I conceive an applications structure and it immediately made sense to me.
+I realised during this project that I wanted to focus on React as a frontend framework.

 This was the first time I used asynchronous code and a third party API and it was great fun (and felt a little bit like magic) pulling data from an outside source.
 Looking back on the code when I was finished I think I could have simplified the manipulation of state by hoisting it further up the component tree.
 This was something I could only realise from having learned React through building this project.
 Ahhh hindsight.